mpunke/MATLABmultiGPUFFT/paper.md

 # State of the field

 Several tools exist for galactic dynamics computations:
-`galpy` [@Bovy:2015] is a Python package with similar goals, providing orbit integration and potential classes for galactic dynamics.
+`galpy` [@Bovy:2015] is a matlab package with similar goals, providing orbit integration and potential classes for galactic dynamics.
 `NEMO` [@Teuben:1995] is a well-established, comprehensive stellar dynamics
 toolbox written primarily in C, offering extensive functionality but with a
-steeper learning curve and less integration with modern Python workflows.
+steeper learning curve and less integration with modern matlab workflows.
 Other tools like `GalPot` provide specific Milky Way potential models but lack
 the broader dynamical analysis capabilities.